-elements are designed to enable the Company to attract and retain the Officers with the skills to anticipate and respond to the market, while other elements are intended to motivate the Officers to achieve financial results to enhance shareholder value.
-The Company's 2011 compensation program for Officers consisted of the following elements:
+Compensation Elements.
+The Company recognizes that its success depends, in large part, on a leadership team with the skills and commitment necessary to successfully manage a global organization.
+The compensation program assists in achieving this objective by relying on the elements of compensation detailed below.
+Certain elements are designed to enable the Company to attract and retain the Officers with the skills to anticipate and respond to the market, while other elements are intended to motivate the Officers to achieve financial results to enhance shareholder value.
+The Company's 2013 compensation program for Officers consisted of the following elements:

 - Base salaries;

 - Annual cash incentive awards;

 - Long-term equity grants;

-- Retirement benefits; and
+- Retirement benefits: and

 - Health and welfare benefits.

 The Company structures the total compensation program so that its reliance on any particular element of compensation is flexible.
-Thus, the compensation program strives to meet the goals outlined above, by balancing short-term (i.e., base salaries, annual cash incentive awards), and long-term incentives (i.e., long-term equity grants), competitively in the market.
+Thus, the compensation program strives to meet the goals outlined above, by balancing short-term (i.e., base salaries, annual cash incentive awards) and long-term incentives (i.e., long-term equity grants), competitively in the market.
 There is no difference in the policies and their application for each of the Officers, except for the CEO.

 Base Salaries.
 The Company's goal is to establish salaries at a level sufficient to attract and retain talented executives.
-This goal is based on the Company's belief that it is important to maintain salary levels near a midpoint of comparable peer group executives to be competitive within the general market and the peer group.
+This goal is based on the Company's belief that it is important to maintain salary levels near a midpoint of comparable company executives to be competitive within the general market and the Peer Group.
 The base salaries of the Officers are reviewed annually.
-In each case, factors considered in establishing an Officer's salary level include a review of the individual's performance initiated by the CEO, an accounting of the Company's performance, the experience level for the position and the peer group executive compensation information using companies with similar revenue and employee levels, derived from independent compensation surveys and internal equity.
-For 2011, the Committee ratified the CEO's recommendations for Officer salaries.
-For the CEO's salary, the Committee considered the written recommendation on the competitive market prepared by the Vice President of Human Resources, as well as the CEO's request for the second consecutive year for no adjustment particularly given the harsh economic conditions.
+In each case, factors considered in establishing an Officer's salary level include a review of the individual's performance initiated by the CEO, an accounting of the Company's performance, the experience level for the position and the Peer Group executive compensation information using companies with similar revenue and employee levels, derived from independent compensation surveys and internal equity.
+For 2013, the Committee ratified the CEO's recommendations for Officer salaries (other than the CEO).
+For the CEO's salary, the Committee considered the written recommendation on the competitive market prepared by the Vice President of Human Resources, as well as the CEO's request for the fourth consecutive year for no adjustment, particularly given the harsh economic conditions.
 The Committee believed that because the CEO led the management team to a successful year in the face of the trying economy, an adjustment was warranted.
 As such, the Committee approved an increase to the CEO compensation consistent with increases given to all Officers.